Healing Through Music

 Make Music Matter uses the creative process as a therapeutic tool to help empower marginalized individuals and communities.

-At Panzi Hospital in the Democratic Republic of Congo, the Healing in Harmony program has successfully integrated into the holistic treatment of survivors of sexual violence.
-The program, developed in close partnership with 2018 Nobel Peace Prize winner Dr. Denis Mukwege, has yielded groundbreaking results in the reduction of levels of anxiety, depression, and PTSD through its unique approach.
+Developed in close partnership with 2018 Nobel Peace Prize winner Dr. Denis Mukwege, the Healing in Harmony program has yielded groundbreaking results in the reduction of levels of anxiety, depression, and PTSD through its unique approach.

-- Maison Dorcas at Panzi Hospital, Bukavu, Democratic Republic of Congo
+- Maison Dorcas at Panzi Hospital, Bukavu, DRC

 - Uyisenga Ni Manzi, Kigali, Rwanda